eclipse/paho.mqtt.cpp/README.md

 #### Building the Paho C library

 Before building the C++ library, first, build and install the Paho C library, if not already present.
-Note, this version of the C++ library requires Paho C v1.3.8 or greater.
+Note, this version of the C++ library requires Paho C v1.3.13 or greater.

+As of C++ v1.3.0, the recommended version of the Paho C library is included in the repo as a submodule.
+This can be built together with the C++ library all at the same time, which simplifies the overall build of the packages.

+But, if you want to build the Paho C library manually, it can be done as follows:

 ```
 $ git clone https://github.com/eclipse/paho.mqtt.c.git
 $ cd paho.mqtt.c
-$ git checkout v1.3.8
+$ git checkout v1.3.13

 $ cmake -Bbuild -H. -DPAHO_ENABLE_TESTING=OFF -DPAHO_BUILD_STATIC=ON \
     -DPAHO_WITH_SSL=ON -DPAHO_HIGH_PERFORMANCE=ON